Guides · Scandinavian Saunas

 Is there a public bathhouse in Stockholm?

-Yes — Stockholm has several public bathhouses and swimming complexes with saunas.
-Centralbadet (1904) is the most historically impressive.
-Eriksdalsbadet is the most popular and affordable.
-Sturebadet is the most exclusive.
+Yes - Stockholm has several public bathhouses and swimming complexes with saunas.
+Eriksdalsbadet is the most popular and affordable, and Sturebadet is the most exclusive.
+The historically impressive Centralbadet (1904) is closed for renovation during 2026, reopening late 2026.

 How do I get to the Stockholm archipelago?